FCHXWH823/LLM4ChipDesign/README.md

 ## LLM-aided Testbench Generation and Bug Detection for Finite-State Machines
 **Motivation:**
-A key aspect of chip design is functional testing, which relies on testbenches to evaluate the functionality and coverage of Register-Transfer Level (RTL) designs.
-We aim to enhance testbench generation by incorporating feedback from commercial-grade Electronic Design Automation (EDA) tools into LLMs.
-Through iterative feedback from these tools, we refine the testbenches to achieve improved test coverage.
+A key aspect of chip design is functional testing, which relies on testbenches to evaluate the functionality and coverage of Verilog designs.
+This tool aims to enhance testbench generation by incorporating feedback from commercial-grade Electronic Design Automation (EDA) tools into LLMs.
+Through iterative feedback from these tools, it refines the testbenches to achieve improved test coverage.

 - 📄 **Paper:** https://arxiv.org/html/2406.17132v1
 - 🔗 **Code:** https://github.com/jitendra-bhandari/LLM-Aided-Testbench-Generation-for-FSM/

 ---

-## Hybrid-NL2SVA: LLM-based Natural Language to SystemVerilog Assertion
+## LLM-based Natural Language to SystemVerilog Assertion
 **Motivation:**
-To enhance LLM performance in NL2SVA, we propose a customized retrieval-augmented generation (RAG) framework and a synthetic fine-tuning dataset that together improve LLM’s performance.
-Our RAG framework (i) constructs a context-preserving database via dynamic splitting technique, (ii) combines global semantic retrieval with keyword-guided retrieval to extract SVA operator-related contexts via HybridRetrieval, and (iii) validates and corrects the use of SVA operators in LLM-generated SVAs via SVA operator-based rechecking.
-To further improve lightweight models over NL2SVA, our fine-tuning dataset provides prompt-guided explanations that teach LLMs the layer-by-layer construction process of concurrent SVAs, enabling supervised fine-tuning that greatly improves syntax and functionality accuracy.
+This tool helps LLM generate SystemVerilog assertions from natural language input.

 - 📄 **Paper:** https://arxiv.org/pdf/2506.21569
 - 💻 **Code:** https://github.com/FCHXWH823/RAG-aided-Assertion-Generation